symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate bonded
 ****************

-An aggregate transaction is  considered to be bonded if requires signatures from other participants.
+An aggregate transaction is **bonded** when it requires signatures from other participants.

 .. note:: When sending an **aggregate bonded transaction**, an account must first announce and get confirmed a Lock Funds Transaction for this aggregate with at least ``10`` XEM.